benhammondmusic/octocat-search/README.md

 ## Run

-To run Octocat Search: `npm start` (this will launch a browser and navigate to http://localhost:3000)
+> To run Octocat Search: `npm start`

+This will launch a browser and navigate to http://localhost:3000

 ## Tests